stuartpb/collected-writings/README.md

 The beautiful thing about this, as described in the README there, is that there's no notion of "progress" as there is with all these other projects, as I'm constantly just updating the same brief document to reflect my current situation.

-As of 2018-01-19, it's been a couple weeks, and I'm still sticking with it: I'll probably keep updating this "Status" section as my continued usage of it develops.
+As of 2018-09-18, I'd stalled on this for months, because I hadn't been working on things I was happy to tell the world about: I'm getting back into the swing of things, so I'm probably going to start revisiting this again soon.

 ## [github.com/stuartpb/help-wanted](https://github.com/stuartpb/help-wanted)